And what you can do about them now…

 The good news is there are plenty of young and middle professionals eager to make a difference in their communities.
 These individuals, known collectively as millennials and Generation X, are seeking to give, volunteer and lead… all good things.
 The organizations that succeed in boosting their board membership and bottom lines in 2017 are those that plan for succession by systematically recruiting and training these next generations to lead their missions.

-Start by looking in your donor and constituent pools and recruiting people who already love your mission.
+You can start by looking in your donor and constituent pools and recruiting people who already love your mission.
 Cultivate board members as individuals.
 Make time for socializing and fun.
 Before you know it, you’ll have a powerful new group of people injecting life into your efforts.

 Trend #2: Next-generation thinking in engagement